-1.11.4.3.
-Tower is responsible for providing:

-- air traffic control services to aircraft within Class D airspace. - non-radar arrival and departure services in Class E airspace. - traffic advisories and Air Traffic Control service for VFR and IFR aircraft within Class D and E airspace. - air traffic control service to aircraft within Class D airspace.

-1.11.4.4.
-Mac Center provides traffic advisory service for VFR and IFR aircraft outside Class D airspace.

-1.11.4.
-Visual Separation.

-1.11.4.1.
-Aircraft cleared to maintain visual separation must remain in VMC until other approved IFR separation can be applied.

-1.11.4.2.
-Visual separation clearances will be applied in accordance with procedures set forth in FAAO 7110.65 rules and regulations.

-1.11.4.3.
-Visual separation is authorized up to the base of Class A airspace.

-1.11.5.
-Emergency Procedures.

-1.11.5.1.
-The emergency procedures section of the DoD FLIP Flight Information Handbook and or applicable ICAO documents apply to all USAP aircraft.

-1.11.6.
-Aircraft Emergency/Mishap Alert Procedure.

-1.11.6.1.
-ATC (Mac Center or Tower) alerts required personnel in the event of an aircraft emergency or mishap.
-The control tower alerts Station II (airfield fire station) and Mac Center via CH-2 with the following information:

-- aircraft identification,
+- 1.11.4.1 Mac Center provides enroute/oceanic air traffic control, flight following, and search and rescue coordination services to all USAP participants operating within the McMurdo Sector and/or over the Antarctic continent.
+In addition, Mac Center provides non-radar Approach/Control Services in Class E airspace within 100 NM of Phoenix and Williams Fields below FL245 when there is no operating control tower.

+- 1.11.4.2 Remote Operating Facility (ROF): ROF is a functional mirror facility of Mac Center, physically located in Charleston SC, capable of remotely providing all Mac Center services.
+Specific products prepared or maintained by the ROF are listed below.

+- Movement report notifications for all USAP aircraft to include arrival, departure, delay, and turnaround aircraft

+- Pre-flight Briefing Services

+- Flight Planning Services

+- Enroute Flight Advisory Service (EFAS)

-- aircraft position,
+- Emergency activation/deactivation

-- nature of emergency,

-- fuel on-board in pounds,

-- number of persons onboard,

-- pilot intentions, and

-- any other pertinent information.

-1.11.6.2.
-Station II ensures that an ambulance is dispatched to the appropriate location and positions all emergency vehicles.

-1.11.6.3.
-Mac Center/Tower notifies Raven Operations or the aviation activity involved in an emergency.
-Mac Center notifies the Mac Center Manager/Air Traffic Manager (ATM) of all incidents, mishaps, or emergencies on or near the airfields of McMurdo.

-1.11.6.4.
-All concerned agencies are alerted via email by Charleston ROF.
+- SAR callout or secure

+- Aircraft movement report notifications

+- Airfield status report dissemination

+- 1.11.4.3 Tower is responsible for providing: - Air traffic control services to aircraft within Class D airspace. - Non-radar arrival and departure services in Class E airspace. - Traffic advisories and Air Traffic Control service for VFR and IFR aircraft within Class D and E airspace. - Air traffic control service to aircraft transitioning through Class D airspace. - 1.11.4.4 Mac Center provides traffic advisory service for VFR and IFR aircraft outside Class D airspace. - 1.11.5 Visual Separation. - 1.11.5.1 Aircraft cleared to maintain visual separation must remain in VMC until other approved IFR separation can be applied. - 1.11.5.2 Visual separation clearances will be applied in accordance with procedures set forth in FAAO 7110.65 rules and regulations. - 1.11.5.3 Visual separation is authorized up to the base of Class A airspace. - 1.11.6 Emergency Procedures. - 1.11.6.1 The emergency procedures section of the DoD FLIP Flight Information Handbook and or applicable ICAO documents apply to all USAP aircraft. - 1.11.7 Aircraft Emergency/Mishap Alert Procedure. - 1.11.7.1 ATC (Mac Center or Tower) alerts required personnel in the event of an aircraft emergency or mishap.
+The control tower alerts Station II (airfield fire station) and Mac Center via CH-2 with the following information: - Aircraft identification, - Aircraft position, - Nature of emergency, - Fuel on-board in pounds, - Number of persons on-board, - Pilot intentions - Any other pertinent information. - 1.11.7.2 Station II ensures that an ambulance is dispatched to the appropriate location and positions all emergency vehicles. - 1.11.7.3 Mac Center/Tower notifies Raven Operations or the aviation activity involved in an emergency.
+Mac Center notifies the Mac Center Manager/Air Traffic Manager (ATM) of all incidents, mishaps, or emergencies on or near the airfields of McMurdo. - 1.11.7.4 All concerned agencies are alerted via email by Charleston ROF.
 To be added to the Emergency distribution list please email atc.chs@usap.gov.

-1.11.6.5.
-The ATM collects controller statements and ensures the tapes are safeguarded IAW FAAO 7210.3 Facility Operation and Administration and FAAO 8020.11 Aircraft Accident and Notification, Investigation and Reporting.

-1.11.6.6.
-In the event of DoD involved assets, the 13 AEG/CC, in coordination with the NSF Representative/Station Manager, designates the appropriate military representative who has received aviation safety officer training to initiate the safety/mishap investigation procedures, to include the collection and preservation of evidence, IAW AFI 91-204, Safety Investigation and Reports.
+- 1.11.7.5 The ATM collects controller statements and ensures the tapes are safeguarded IAW FAAO 7210.3 Facility Operation and Administration and FAAO 8020.11 Aircraft Accident and Notification, Investigation and Reporting. - 1.11.7.6 In the event of DoD involved assets, the 13 AEG/CC, in coordination with the NSF Representative/Station Manager, designates the appropriate military representative who has received aviation safety officer training to initiate the safety/mishap investigation procedures, to include the collection and preservation of evidence, IAW AFI 91-204, Safety Investigation and Reports.

-1.12.
-Flight Following.
+1.12 Flight Following